forbidden-403-del/c-shellcode/README.md

 - [Detection & Ethics Note](#detection--ethics-note)
 - [References](#references)

-This project demonstrates manual Windows API resolution and position-independent shellcode techniques in C, without including any standard Windows headers or libraries.
-All required types and structures (PEB, PE headers, NT structures, etc.) are defined manually across multiple header files.
+This project demonstrates Windows API resolution and position-independent shellcode techniques in C, without including any standard Windows headers or libraries.
+All required types and structures (PEB, PE headers, NT structures, etc.) are defined in custom header files.
 The code locates the PEB, enumerates loaded modules to find Kernel32.dll, parses PE headers to resolve exported function addresses, and prints a message using only resolved addresses.
 No standard library, CRT, or Windows headers are used, and the project cross-compiles for multiple architectures (x86, x64, ARM64) and platforms (Windows, Linux) from a single codebase.
 See below for step-by-step details and code samples.

 ## Overview

-This project shows how to:
+This project demonstrates how to:
-- Manually locate the Process Environment Block (PEB)
+- Locate the Process Environment Block (PEB)
-- Enumerate loaded modules to find the base address of `Kernel32.dll`
+- Enumerate loaded modules
-- Parse PE headers to resolve the address of exported functions (e.g., `WriteConsoleA`)
+- Parse PE headers to resolve exported function addresses
-- Print a message to the console using only resolved addresses, without standard library calls
+- Print a message to the console using only resolved addresses
 - Cross-compile for multiple architectures and platforms

-## Features
+- Extract raw shellcode from the `.text` section

+**Key characteristics:**
-- No reliance on standard Windows headers or libraries
+- No reliance on standard Windows headers, CRT, or library dependencies
-- No CRT or standard library dependencies
-- Custom type definitions and PE/NT structures
+- Custom type definitions and PE/NT structures defined from scratch
-- Works on x86, x64, and ARM64 architectures
-- Cross-compiles for Windows (PE) and Linux (ELF) targets
-- Extracts raw shellcode from `.text` section
-- Demonstrates techniques useful for shellcode and low-level Windows internals

 ## Supported Targets